top of page

 What is Safeguarding?

-Safeguarding is about protecting everyone from harm, abuse, neglect, and unsafe behaviour, while ensuring members can participate safely and enjoyably.
+Safeguarding is about protecting children, young people, and adults at risk from harm, abuse, neglect, and unsafe behaviour, while ensuring everyone can participate safely and enjoyably.

 Examples of safeguarding concerns include: